surge541/surge541/README.md

 I've pretty much quit anarchy at this point.
 I don't find it fun anymore, but here's what I've worked on:

-I've worked on: Paragon, and Cosmos
+The utility mods I've worked on are Paragon, Cosmos, and a 1.8 paid client, Monsoon.

+I also make various toy projects, I suggest you check them out :D

 ​[![​Stats](https://github-readme-stats.vercel.app/api?username=wolfsurge&theme=dark)](https://github.com/anuraghazra/github-readme-stats)